DmitryBaranovskiy/raphael/README.markdown

 ## Development

-At the moment we have 3 milestones:
+At the moment we have 4 milestones:

+### v2.1.2
+Milestone for bug fixes from contributors pull requests.
 ### v2.2.0
 Milestone for enhancements from contributors pull requests.
 ### v2.2.1